Songbun: Importance

 A prominent example of songbun involves Ko Yong-hui, the mother of present leader Kim Jong Un.
 Ko was born in Osaka, Japan, which would make her part of the hostile class because of her Korean-Japanese heritage; furthermore, her grandfather worked in a sewing factory for the Imperial Japanese Army.

 Before an internal propaganda film was released, after the ascension of Kim Jong Un, there were three attempts made to idolize Ko, in a style similar to that associated with Kang Pan-sŏk, mother of Kim Il Sung, and Kim Jong-suk, mother of Kim Jong Il and the first wife of Kim Il Sung.
 These previous attempts at idolization had failed, and they were stopped after Kim Jong Il's 2008 stroke.

 The building of a cult of personality around Ko encounters the problem of her bad songbun, as making her identity public would undermine the Kim dynasty's pure bloodline.
 Ko's real name or other personal details have not been publicly revealed (her origins could be figured out, as she worked with Mansudae Art Troupe in Pyongyang), so she is referred to as "Mother of Korea" or "Great Mother", and the most recent propaganda film called its main character "Lee Eun-mi".
 The complications of Ko's songbun were such that after Kim Jong Il's death, her personal information, including name, became state secrets.
 While songbun is usually passed from the father, Ko's background has the "lowest imaginable status qualities" for a North Korean.

+Reactions

+In 2014, North Korean ambassador to the United Nations, Jang Il Hun, was asked about his own songbun by a journalist during a meeting on human rights in North Korea, refusing to take the question.
+During the meeting he reaffirmed that "equality is the main principle of [North Korean] society".

+In 2017, Jang Il Hun publicly addressed the songbun system during an UN meeting, stating that it "does not exist at all" and was a "fabrication" created to smear North Korea.

+During another meeting in 2019, several representatives present called for North Korea to end all forms of discrimination, including songbun.
+DPRK ambassador Tae Song Han denied that songbun was practiced in North Korea, and stated that "domestic legislation provide[s] for the principles of equality and non-discrimination".